The Big Questions

 accountant, actor, actuary, acupuncturist, architect, artisan, artist, author, automotive mechanic, baker, banker, bookkeeper, candle maker, carpenter, chef, chemist, childcare worker, chiropractor, coach, comedic performer, computer programmer, corporate executive, corporate manager, cosmetic compounder, court reporter, custom bicycle maker, dancer, database administrator, designer, desktop publisher, disc jockey, doctor, economist, educator, engineer, electrician, executive assistant, farmer, fitness coach, financial planner, food cart/truck purveyor, gardener, geneticist, graphic designer, herbalist, landscape architect, landscape designer, lawyer, librarian, map maker, market gardener, musician, nurse, paralegal, photographer, physician, playwright, psychologist, real estate agent, restauranteur, reporter, research scientist, soil scientist, sculptor, secretary, social worker, stand-up comic, statistician, street performer, stockbroker, teacher, typist/word processor, urban planner, veterinarian, web developer, web designer, webmaster, writers and more.

-I’ve worked with and executives from large organizations in the business, government, healthcare, and higher education sectors as well, including Apple Computer, Bank of America, Esprit, Fujitsu America, Hewlett Packard, Hitachi, Levi Strauss, Prudential, University of California, and Wells Fargo Bank.
+I’ve worked with managers and executives from large organizations in the business, government, healthcare, and higher education sectors as well, including, for example:

 “Did You Really Do All That?”